 One thing to remember when reducing balsamic vinegar is that it thickens as it cools.
 That’s why I suggest waiting to make the sauce until right before you’re about the serve the brussels.
 That’ll prevent the balsamic sauce from getting too thick/hard and it’ll also ensure that the brussels stay nice and crisp.

-If you decide to make these on Thanksgiving then know that these little guys will most definitely give the stuffing and the mashed potatoes a run for their money.
+This side dish is easy enough to make on an everyday weeknight and fancy enough to serve on a holiday.
+These green little guys will most definitely give holiday sides like stuffing and mashed potatoes a run for their money.
 Yep.
 This is the veggie to make if you want to compete with those staple sides.

 - 2 tablespoons avocado oil or fat of choice